ministryofjustice/hmpps-github-actions-runner-security/README.md

 This project builds and deploys self-hosted Github Runners to the MinistryOfJustice github organisation specifically for the use of security scans.
 It's deployed to Cloud Platforms, using Helm.

+The installation is based on our self-hosted runners ([hmpps-github-actions-runner](https://github.com/ministryofjustice/hmpps-github-actions-runner))

 For teams wishing to **use these runners in your own pipelines**, the documentation is [here](https://tech-docs.hmpps.service.justice.gov.uk/sre-internal-docs/).

 # Building and Deploying